weibemoura/asdf-groovy/README.md

 ## Use

-Check [asdf](https://github.com/asdf-vm/asdf) readme for instructions on how to install & manage versions of Clojure.
+Check [asdf](https://github.com/asdf-vm/asdf) readme for instructions on how to install & manage versions of Groovy.